What is a recreational rrail?

 Is walking on waymarked trails just for long distance walking enthusiasts?

 Definitely not!
 Waymarked walking trails are there for all walkers to experience and enjoy.
-There are many short trails or short sections of longer trails can be used.
+There are many short trails, or short sections of longer trails, that can be used.

 How far could I plan to walk in one day?

-Most reasonably fit walkers can walk between 3 and 5 km in an hour.
+Most reasonably fit walkers can walk between 3km and 5 km in one hour.
 If you were to walk for 5 hours, you could easily cover 15 km.
-If you are walking up hill a lot, additional time needs to be allocated to this (1 minute for 10m ascent).
-When walking allow plenty of time for taking breaks to enjoy the surrounding landscape.
+If you are walking up hill a lot, additional time needs to be allocated to this (1 minute for every 10 metres of ascent).
+When walking allow yourself plenty of time for taking breaks and to enjoy the surrounding landscape.
 An estimated time to complete each trail listed on this website is provided.

 What do I do if I get lost?